 The third kind of ant on the highway is the soldier ant.
 The soldier protects the other ants and will be called in occasionally when the little cleaning ant finds contaminants on a leaf that should not be taken home.
 When this occurs the soldier ant carries the leaf and the ant carrying it to their garbage pile outside the camp.
 Here the leaf is dumped and the legs are taken off the contaminated ant.
 He is also left there to die so that he will not contaminate the nest.
 Or so our guide told us.

-The following day we wanted to relax in some of the local natural hot springs.
+The following day we wanted to relax in some of the local, natural, volcanic hot springs.
 Diego, the host of home we were staying in, heard we were thinking of going to a hot spring.
-He works at the Tabacon resort and hooked us up with the friends-and-family pass at a huge discount.
+He works at the Tabacon resort and he hooked us up with the friends-and-family pass at a huge discount.

-We ended up with an all day pass that included a buffet dinner, all at about a third of the normal cost.
+We ended up with an all-day pass that included a buffet dinner, all at about a third of the normal cost.
 The Airbnb snafu didn’t feel too bad after that.
-This blessing fell on our lap.
+This blessing fell into our lap.

 The hot springs river runs directly through the resort.
 They have tiled some of the river sections and groomed the entire area with local vegetation.

 La Fortuna is one of the more popular tourist destinations in Costa Rica and we’re happy to experience it.
+The volcanic hot springs made for a luxurious day.
 From here we are headed to Uvita to do a work-away stint at a Christian retreat center.
 We are very excited about this prospect.